Seeking a degree or certification at Washington State Community College

 Meet With An Academic Advisor, Develop A Class Schedule, And Register For Classes

 Ready to register for classes?
-Once you complete the COMPASS, you will sit down with an advisor who will help you schedule your classes for the first semester.
+Once you complete the ACCUPLACER, you will sit down with an advisor who will help you schedule your classes for the first semester.
 The advisor will help you to select appropriate courses based on your educational goals and placement test results.
 Academic advisors are located in the Advising Office, Student Services, Main Building, First Floor.
 Please call 740-568-1930 to set up an advising appointment.

 Once you meet with an academic advisor in student services for your first semester, you will be assigned an academic advisor in your desired major, for the rest of your time at Washington State.